 Our thoughts go out to Phillips' family and friends.

-Watch KSTP's report, AFTER THE JUMP...
+Watch a WCCO report on the shooting, AFTER THE JUMP...